dw-michael/chatgpt-notes/agents/03_langchain2.md

     "sort order": "descending",
     "page": 0
 }
 Observation: Found 15 search results, stored in variable `search_results_1` with format [{'genre': ..., 'description': ..., 'playlistCount': ..., 'viewCount': ..., 'title': ..., 'commentCount': ..., 'likeCount': ...}, ...].
-Variable can be accessed from Python interpreterNow I need to use a language model to extract keywords from the descriptions of the videos in each variable.
+Variable can be accessed from Python interpreter
+Now I need to use a language model to extract keywords from the descriptions of the videos in each variable.
 Then, I can compare the keywords between the two months to see what changes there are.
 Action: Language model
 Action Input:
 {